Enhanced Whistleblower Protection

 (c) The Government Accountability Office.

 (d) A Federal employee responsible for contract or grant oversight or management at the relevant agency.

 (e) An authorized official of the Department of Justice or other law enforcement agency.

 (f) A court or grand jury.

-(g) A management official or other employee of the contractor, subcontractor, or grantee who has the responsibility to investigate, discover, or address misconduct.”
-2
+(g) A management official or other employee of the contractor, subcontractor, or grantee who has the responsibility to investigate, discover, or address misconduct.1

-If you have questions regarding implementation of this program please contact Amanda Ashe.
+If you have questions regarding this notice, please contact University of Maine System Office General Counsel.